Gabau/mca/README.md

 };
 ```

-If the database was used by the application before, set synchronize to false.
+On runs when the database and tables have been created, set synchronize to false.
-Run `serve.sh` from project root to start the application.